glennsl/rescript-jest/README.md

 **NOTE:** _NPM package has moved to `@glennsl/bs-jest`.
 Remember to update both `package.json` AND `bsconfig.json`._

 ## Status

+Most of what's commonly used is very stable.
+But the more js-y parts should be considered sexperimental, such as mocking and some of the expects that don't transfer well, or just don't make sense for testing idiomatic Reason/OCaml code but could be useful for testing js interop.

 * [Global](https://facebook.github.io/jest/docs/en/api.html): Fully implemented and tested, apart from `require.*`
 * [Expect](https://facebook.github.io/jest/docs/en/expect.html): Mostly implemented.
 Functionality that makes sense only for JS interop have been moved to `ExpectJs`.
 Some functionality does not make sense in a typed language, or is not possible to implement sensibly in ML.